 MP for Warrington North

-Declared financial interests include visits outside the UK (two entries) and gifts, benefits and hospitality from UK sources.
+Declared financial interests include two visits outside the UK and one UK-sourced gift/benefit/hospitality.

 Generated 21 February 2026